-Looking for a few facts about Italy?
+Looking for a few fun facts about Italy?
 Italy may be our favorite country in Europe and for that matter one of our favorites in the world.
-It has amazing food, an iconic countryside, fantastic wine, a rich history, and strong culture.
+Italy has amazing food, iconic countryside, fantastic wine, a rich history, and strong Italian culture.

 Italy is a fantastic place to learn about and visit one day.
-There are so many interesting Italy facts to learn – let’s get started with a few!
+There are so many interesting facts about Italy to learn – let’s get started with a few!

 6. The Roman Empire covered around 2.3 million miles

 With humble beginnings as an upstart city on the Italian peninsula, Rome just kept on conquering.
 At the height of its power (and landmass), this colossal empire was well over two million miles, encompassing dozens of different cultures and leaving a lasting impact on Europe.
 At this time, around 117 AD, the Roman Empire is estimated to have had a population of 56 million.
 Wow.

 7. An evening stroll is a national pastime in Italy

 You might think having a walk around after an evening meal is something you do, but do you have a word for it?
 Didn’t think so.
 Italians, however, do have a word for it: passeggiata.

 It literally sums up a leisurely evening stroll.
 This is one of the best facts about Italy as it can be utilized in everyday life!
 Perfect for evenings strolling around Rome or even traveling around the Cinque Terre.

 8. Mussolini actually changed the name of Mickey Mouse because he wanted to get rid of foreign words